Liability vs Full Coverage: Cost Comparison and Which to Choose

 See if you qualify for a lower rate in less than 2 minutes

 Choosing between liability-only and full coverage car insurance is one of the most impactful decisions you can make for your car insurance budget — and it comes down to more than just picking the cheaper option.
-In 2026, full coverage averages $2,124–$2,697 per year while liability-only averages $816–$960 — a gap of $1,200 to $1,900 annually that can shrink or vanish fast depending on your car's value and risk profile.
+In 2026, full coverage averages $2,124–$2,697 per year while liability-only averages around $816–$820 per year — a gap of $1,300 to $1,900 annually that can shrink or vanish fast depending on your car's value and risk profile.
+The good news: after years of sharp rate hikes, premiums are finally stabilizing in 2026 — but rising repair costs driven by auto parts tariffs and elevated labor rates mean the break-even math is shifting too.

 In this guide, you'll learn exactly how much each coverage type costs in 2026, how to calculate your personal break-even point, what financial risks come with minimum coverage, and when making the switch actually makes sense — so you can stop overpaying or underprotecting yourself.